-Shingles, also called herpes zoster, is an infection that causes a painful, blistering rash, often on one side of the body or face.
+Shingles, also called herpes zoster, is an infection that causes a rash.
+A shingles rash can be painful and blistering, and it often occurs on one side of the body or face.
 There may also be ongoing neurologic pain.

 In most cases, shingles is not a life threatening condition, but it can cause severe pain, and the effects can linger for months or years as postherpetic neuralgia.